 These Crispy Baked Zucchini Patties make a healthy, gluten-free, make-ahead meal.
 Get the instructions for properly draining zucchini to get crispy patties.

-These Baked Zucchini Patties have become almost a staple in our house lately.
+These gluten-free Baked Zucchini Patties have become almost a staple in our house lately.
 I have used this recipe for more years than I can count.
 They freeze well, so we always seem to have some in the freezer, ready for a quick meal.
-They’re always popular and I get requests for the recipe, so I’m sharing it here with you today.
+Zucchini fritters are always popular and I get requests for the recipe, so I’m sharing it here with you today.

 These zucchini patties are crisp on the outside, soft on the inside and have a shocking amount of flavour, considering how few ingredients this recipe requires.
 You’d normally get this crispness from a fritter fried in hot oil.
 There is a secret to this crispy texture, however.